Questions about the course

 Can I start PLT in January if I haven’t completed my law degree, but will finish it during the year?

-• You have less than 2 units to finish your degree;
+You have less than 2 elective units to finish your degree;

 For more information about applying for approval for early commencement see the Legal Practice Board’s guidelines.

-What are the key dates for the 2025 course?
+What are the key delivery dates for the 2026 course?

-There are a total of 18 contact days of workshops and seminars over the year including two compulsory intensive weeks.
-You will need to arrange study leave from your work or PLT placement to attend.
-We also run evening tutorials for certain activities to support you over the year.
+There are a total of 9 course delivery sessions made up of workshops and seminars over the year including two compulsory intensive weeks.
+You will need to arrange study leave from your organisation or PLT placement to attend.

 While subject to change, you might want to these key dates in your diary - we will confirm these dates when we’re finalising your enrolment in the course: